singularhum/dealsFeedCanada/README.md

 - A deal will be updated when:
     - turning hot
-    - the title or flair changes
+    - the title, flair or status (expired/deleted) changes
     - the score changes a certain amount
     - the number of comments changes a certain amount
 - A deal will not be updated when: